 A young Jewish American man endeavors to find the woman who saved his grandfather during World War II in a Ukrainian village, that was ultimately razed by the Nazis, with the help of an eccentric local.

-A young Jewish American flies to the Ukraine in search of his grandfather's past.
+A young Jewish American flies to Ukraine in search of his grandfather's past.
 He has a photograph and the name of a village.
-He hires the Odessa Heritage Tours, made up of a gruff old man and his English-speaking grandson.
+He hires Odessa Heritage Tours, made up of a gruff old man and his English-speaking grandson.
 The three, plus grandfather's deranged dog, travel in an old car from Odessa into Ukraine's heart.
 Jonathan, the American, is a collector, putting things he finds into small plastic bags, so he will remember.
 Alex, the interpreter, is an archetypal wild and crazy guy.
 Alex asks the old man, "Was there anti-Semitism in the Ukraine before the war?"
 Will they find the village?
 The past illuminates everything.
 Written by

 See more »

 Several songs are credited to the New York punk/Gypsy/Jewish klezmer band, Gogol Bordello, which is led by Eugene Hutz, who plays Alex in the film (the same band greets Jonathan when he arrives on the train).
 The last of these songs, "Start Wearing Purple (For Me Now)," which plays over the end credits, is credited to both a correct spelling (Gogol Bordello), dg and Gogol Bodello, an incorrect spelling.
 See more »